pavankm/pavankm.github.io/content/about.md

 _2012_
 #### Qualcomm, Hyderabad

-Controbuted to the Android Linux kernel.
+Contributed to the Android Linux kernel.

 Kernel hacked volume daemon to create a solution for multiple external drive support on core Android platform